 ::) operator.
 We then continued to add the rest of the elements to that list one at a time.
 When we create a list in this way, it starts to look like a recursive data structure meaning a list consists of nodes which themselves are lists.
 Because a node isn’t required to contain a value, an empty node is also considered a list.

 List in Elm is actually defined as a recursive data structure.
-In chapter 4, we will create our own implementation of a linked list that will work similarly to Elm’s implementation of
+In the Recursive Types section, we will create our own implementation of a linked list that will work similarly to Elm’s implementation of

 List to better understand how a recursive data structure works.